RedPitaya/RedPitaya/doc/developerGuide/software/webexamples/addLEDbut.rst

 Don’t forget to init **rpApp** and release it in **rp_app_init()** and **rp_app_exit()**.

-More examples about RP APIs use can be found `here <https://redpitaya.readthedocs.io/en/latest/appsFeatures/remoteControl/remoteControl.html#examples>`_.
+More examples about RP APIs use can be found :ref:`here <examples>`.

 Compile the controller, start app and try to push the button.